“McDivitt Makes A Difference” Video PSA Contest

 Each year, McDivitt Law Firm holds this state-wide PSA contest to give students a platform to speak to their peers about the dangers of distracted driving.

-The winning Public Service Announcement will air on TV in Colorado for two weeks in May, and the student who creates the winning PSA will receive either a MacBook Pro with editing software or a $1,500 gift card.
+The winning Public Service Announcement will air on TV in Colorado for two weeks in May, and the student who creates the winning PSA can choose between a MacBook Pro with editing software OR a $1,500 gift card.
 The winning student’s school will also receive a monetary donation from the firm.

 One of the biggest goals of McDivitt Makes a Difference is to keep our roads safe for everyone in the community, and this PSA contest is designed to help high school students send an effective safe-driving message to their peers.